Jamlee/docker-laravel/README.md

     docker run -ti --name dataphp_dataPhp_1 -v /var/lib/mysql  ubuntu  /bin/bash

-then you should run the command like follows:
+then you should run the command like follows to create a laravel project named `jam`:

     laravel new jam

 you also change the project name `jam` to others in the file ./httpd.conf.

+Finally,enjoy it!